-The University of Southern Mississippi

-Detailed Assessment Report As of: 10/05/2012 08:42 AM EST 2011-2012 Special Education BS

-Mission / Purpose

-The mission of the Special Education Program in the Department of Curriculum, Instruction, and Special Education is to develop the knowledge, skills, and dispositions to enable candidates to serve as effective educational leaders in a variety of roles in the special education setting.
+The University of Southern Mississippi Detailed Assessment Report As of: 10/07/2013 01:25 PM EST 2012-2013 Special Education BS Mission / Purpose The mission of the Special Education Program in the Department of Curriculum, Instruction, and Special Education is to develop the knowledge, skills, and dispositions to enable candidates to serve as effective educational leaders in a variety of roles in the special education setting.
 Candidates graduating from the University of Southern Mississippi will use the power of knowledge to inform, the power to inspire, the power to transform lives and the ability to empower a community of learners.

-Student Learning Outcomes/Objectives, with Any Associations and Related Measures, Targets, Findings, and Action Plans

-SLO 1:Demonstrate special education content knowledge.

-Special Education teacher candidates will demonstrate a special education content knowledge.
+Student Learning Outcomes/Objectives, with Any Associations and Related Measures, Targets, Findings, and Action Plans SLO 1:Demonstrate special education content knowledge.
+Candidates will demonstrate a special education content knowledge.
+Relevant Associations:

-NCATE/Council for Exceptional Children/ MDE Process Standards
+NCATE/Council for Exceptional Children/ MDE Process Standards Related Measures:

-M 1:Praxis II: Special Education Content Knowledge

-PRAXIS II: Special Education Content Knowledge, developed and administered by Educational Testing Services (ETS), is the required content knowledge standardized test for attaining Mississippi teacher licensure in K-12 Mild/Moderate Disabilities.
+M 1:Praxis II: Special Education Content Knowledge PRAXIS II: Special Education Content Knowledge, developed and administered by Educational Testing Services (ETS), is the required content knowledge standardized test for attaining Mississippi teacher licensure in K-12 Mild/Moderate Disabilities.
 This examination measures the candidates' acquisition of special education content knowledge at the level required for state licensure.

-Source of Evidence: Certification or licensure exam, national or state
+Source of Evidence: Certification or licensure exam, national or state Target: